tekunotri/solarlighthud-redux/readme.md

 A heavily modified version of the old SolarLightHUD from 2018, with tons of new HUD elements, fonts, colors, images, features and settings.

+# IMPORTANT NOTE FOR LINUX USERS:

+The fonts in this HUD are sized incorrectly on Linux, which breaks the outline effects.
+We've tried fixing this, but it appears to be a difficult task.
+To prevent further stalling, we've elected to release the HUD for Windows first, with the hope of fixing the Linux jank post-release.
+If anyone is interested in and capable of fixing the fonts for Linux, we will gladly accept any working pull requests, so long as they don't break things on Windows.

 # What does it look like?